ibm-cloud-docs/activity-tracker/data-security.md

 ### Deleting events when an instance is deleted
 {: #service-delete-logs}

-When you delete a logging instance, the instance is automatically deactivated, and ingestion of events is stopped.
+When you delete an instance, the instance is automatically deactivated, and ingestion of events is stopped.
 [Learn more](/docs/services/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-remove).

-LogDNA deletes all events that are already ingested.
+{{site.data.keyword.at_short}} deletes all events that are already ingested.
 Deletion is completed within 24 hours after receiving your request.

 You are responsible for managing archived data.